-About CISO Game
+About CISO Simulator

 Why this exists

 Security leadership is one of the few executive functions that has almost no good simulation.
 Aspiring CISOs read frameworks (NIST CSF, ISO 27001, MITRE ATT&CK), study for certifications (CISSP, CCISO, CISM), and shadow incumbents — but the actual job, with its budget trade-offs, board politics, vendor management, breach response, and 5-year strategic cadence, is something you only learn by doing.
-CISO Game is a sandbox for doing it without the consequences.
+CISO Simulator is a sandbox for doing it without the consequences.

 What's modeled